 Washington has another offense called "negligent driving in the second degree."
 A motorist can be convicted of second-degree negligent driving for operating a motor vehicle in a manner that is both:

-As used in the statute, "negligent" means an act that a reasonably careful person wouldn't do or failure to do something that a reasonably careful person would do.
+As used in the statute, "negligent" means an act that a reasonably careful person wouldn't do or a failure to do something that a reasonably careful person would do.
 Washington also has a law that makes embracing another in a manner that "prevents the free and unhampered operation of such vehicle" prima facie evidence of reckless driving.

 The consequences of second-degree negligent driving depend on the circumstances.
 But generally, the possible penalties are:

 In some states, it's possible for a driver who's charged with driving under the influence (DUI) to plea bargain for a lesser charge.
 When a DUI is plea-bargained down to a reckless driving charge, it's sometimes called a "wet reckless."

 Washington doesn't restrict plea bargaining in DUI case.
 So it's possible for a motorist who's accused of driving under the influence to plea bargain for a reckless or negligent driving charge.

 The consequences of a reckless driving conviction in Washington can be serious.
 If you've been arrested for or charged with reckless driving, get in contact with an experienced criminal defense attorney.
 A qualified attorney can explain how the law applies to the facts of your case and help you decide on how best to handle your situation.